KDE Ships First Beta of Frameworks 5

 - kdelibs4support contains deprecated API's from modules which no longer exist or deprecated classes from existing modules.

 For information about Frameworks 5, see this article on the dot news site.
 Those interested in following progress can check out the git repositories, follow the discussions on the KDE Frameworks Development mailing list and contribute patches through review board.
 Policies and the current state of the project and plans are available at the Frameworks wiki.
-Real-time discussions take place on the #kde-devel IRC channel on freenode.net.
+Real-time discussions take place on the #kde-devel IRC channel on libera.chat.

 Discuss, Spread the Word and See What's Happening: Tag as "KDE"